shanti-uva/l10n-translations/README.md

 A repository of translation files used by various apps throughout the UVA Mandala Platform for localization.

 The files are organized according to framework (Drupal, Rails, etc.), though currently only Drupal files are here.
-Currently, only translations of English labels into Tibetan are available.
+Only translations of English labels into Tibetan are available.
 All Drupal Localization files are in the .po format as [used by Drupal](https://www.drupal.org/node/1814954).
 They are text files that can easily be manipulated for other purposes or can be read directly with [PoEdit](https://poedit.net/).